rebeccalpowell/grassmapr/vignettes/grassmapr.md

               cropC3_NA)
 ```

-If any of these layers had a different extent or resolution, we could apply the function raster::resample() to make the layers compatible with each other.
-If any raster layer had a different projection, the raster::projectRaster() function can be applied to transform the layer's projection.
+If any of these layers had a different extent or resolution, we could apply the function `raster::resample()` to make the layers compatible with each other.
+If any raster layer had a different projection, the `raster::projectRaster()` function can be applied to transform the layer's projection.

 Workflow to produce a C<sub>3</sub> and C<sub>4</sub> distribution map for North America
 ----------------------------------------------------------------------------------------

 First, we will set a C<sub>4</sub> temperature threshold based on the crossover temperature model.
 Note: In this example we are using mean monthly temperature as our climatic variable, but we could set a threshold based on other temperature variables, such as maximum monthly temperature.

 Second, we will set a minimum growing season temperature threshold, as well as a minimum monthly precipitation threshold.
-The latter screens for locations that have sufficient moisture to support vegetation growth for a given month - as a result, locations that lack sufficient precipitation for plant growth in a given month are excluded from further analysis - for example, deserts and Mediterranean climates. <br>
+The latter screens for locations that have sufficient moisture to support vegetation growth for a given month - as a result, locations that lack sufficient precipitation for plant growth in a given month are excluded from further analysis, for example, deserts and Mediterranean (i.e., summer-dry) climates. <br>

 ``` r
 # Set a C4 temperature threshold based on the COT model (>= 22 deg.
 C)